 - English: Only pay attention to the sentence containing the question.

-- Reading: Underline key words (Ex: proper names, places, terms) to find as you skim the article.
+- Reading: Underline key words (Ex: proper names, places, terms) you see in the questions, then circle them as you skim the passage.

-- Science: It’s good practice to underline anything that’s capitalized or comes up more than once in the same question.
-Like with the Reading Test, those will be the key things you need to find in the charts and graphs.
+- Science: Underline anything that’s capitalized or comes up more than once in the same question.
+As with the Reading Test, these will be the key things you need to find in the charts and graphs.

 Perfect Practice Makes Perfect

-If ACT time management is your enemy, here is a final practice routine to try in combination with the bubbling and skimming techniques discussed in this article.
+If ACT time management still challenges you, try this practice routine in combination with the bubbling and skimming techniques we’ve already seen.

 - Time every practice test you take.
 When time’s up, you stop.

 - Score your practice test and review the results.
 Which questions ate up most of your time?
-What was it about certain questions that made them difficult?
-Answer these questions and you’re on your way to saving time.
+(Reviewing your notes can help you see this.)
+What was it about these questions that made them difficult

 - If you’re still struggling with time management, set aside the last 30 seconds of the test to bubble any answers that are still blank.
 Remember, there’s no penalty to guessing on the ACT, so you might as well choose ‘C’.

-And like with getting ready for any standardized test, the more you practice under the actual timed conditions, the better your outcome will be.
+Just like prepping for any standardized test, the more you practice ACT time management under the actual timed conditions, the better your outcome will be.
 Happy bubbling!